doragasu/mw-mdma-cli/README.md

 # mw-mdma-cli
 MegaWiFi MegaDrive Memory Administration(MDMA) command line interface.
 This program allows to read and write ROMs from/to MegaWiFi cartridges, using a MegaWiFi programmer.
 It also allows to upload firmware blobs to the in-cart ESP8266 WiFi module.
 Starting with version 0.4, the program can also be built with a nice Qt5 GUI.
+The GUI does not currently support the bootloader and WiFI related options, but other than that is completely usable.

 # Building
 For the basic CLI version, you just need to install `libusb-1.0` development packages and the standard development tools. then cd to the path with the sources and call